bishwaG/Nextpie/docs/configure.md

 ## Configure Nextflow pipeline for Nextpie

 Nextpie has a client plugin named [nf-nextpie](https://github.com/bishwaG/nf-nextpie).
-Once you export the environment variable `NXF_PLUGINS_TEST_REPOSITORY` (with the value shown in the code block below) and Nextflow command-line option`-plugins nf-nextpie@0.0.1`, Nextflow will automatically download the pipeline during runtime and stores in `$HOME/.nextflow/plugins/nf-nextpie-0.0.1`.
-This feature greatly minimizes configuration hassles.
+Once you export the environment variable `NXF_PLUGINS_TEST_REPOSITORY` (with the value shown in the code block below) and Nextflow command-line option`-plugins nf-nextpie@0.0.1`, Nextflow will automatically download the plugin during runtime and stores in `$HOME/.nextflow/plugins/nf-nextpie-0.0.1`.
+This greatly minimizes configuration hassles.
 Currently, `nf-nextpie` plugin is not in Nextflow's plugin repository.
-Once it is in the public repository you do not even have to export `NXF_PLUGINS_TEST_REPOSITORY` variable.
+Once it is available in the Nextflow's public repository, you do not even have to export `NXF_PLUGINS_TEST_REPOSITORY` variable.

 ```bash
 ## Provide nf-nextplugin location